 I loved visiting Magnetic Island and enjoyed visiting Cairns.
-There are lots of things for solo travellers to do on Magnetic Island especially if you’re happy to go hiking and exploring on your own.
+This Magnetic Island day trip itinerary has lots of things for solo travellers to do especially if you’re happy to go hiking and exploring on your own.

 There’s a World War ll Fort and a choice of walking trails and lookout points that deliver stunning views of the island and beyond.
 A colony of koalas live on the island and there are rock wallabies and butterflies in abundance on this pristine isle.

-On a day trip to Magnetic Island, you’ll be able to explore some of the main sights but with an extra day or 2, you can explore more of the hiking trails and coastal paths that connect the different parts of the island.
+On a Magnetic Island day trip, you’ll be able to explore some of the main sights but with an extra day or 2, you can explore more of the hiking trails and coastal paths that connect the different parts of the island.

-Magnetic Island is a great choice for a day trip and there are other beautiful islands to explore on a trip to Cairns in far north Queensland.
+This Magnetic Island day trip itinerary outlines the best things to do but there are other beautiful islands to explore on a trip to Cairns in far north Queensland.
 I had trouble deciding if I should visit Green Island or Fitzroy Island so I went to them all.

 The UNESCO World Heritage rainforests of far north Queensland are also worth visiting while you’re in the area.
-It’s around 360 kilometres from the ancient Daintree Rainforest to Magnetic Island and the rainforests cover 12,000 square kilometres of Queensland all the way from Townsville and Magnetic Island to the Daintree.
+It’s around 360 kilometres from the ancient Daintree Rainforest to Magnetic Island and the rainforests cover 12,000 square kilometres of Queensland all the way from Townsville to the Daintree.

 Is 1 day on Magnetic Island enough?